1.5. Studio: Movie SQLs¶

 - Why the two

-parameters differ in lines 3 and 5. - The purpose behind
+VARCHARparameters differ in lines 3 and 5. - The purpose behind

-in line 2.
+PRIMARY KEY AUTO_INCREMENTin line 2.
 If necessary, review the table setup for the chapter exercises.

 1.5.1.2.
 Directors Table¶

-Next, let’s consider the properties we’d want for a Director
+Next, let’s consider the properties we’d want for a Director object.

-These could include a FirstName
+These could include a FirstName, a LastName, and maybe the

-where the director was born.
+Country where the director was born.

 Once we identify the data types for these properties, we can write the SQL

-table.
+command to create the directors table.
 Also, we should include a

-column in order to create a valid primary key.
+director_id column in order to create a valid primary key.

 1 2 3 4 5 6 | CREATE TABLE directors (